 Rent Escrow Clinics

 • Addison County, 7 Mahady Court, Middlebury.
-Thursday afternoons.
+First Thursday afternoons.

 • Chittenden County, 175 Main Street, Burlington.
-Thursdays.
+Typically Thursday mornings, with some exceptions.

 • Rutland County, 83 Center Street, Rutland.
 Wednesday mornings.